ChangLab/space-jam/README.md

 To use the scripts, copy them to your home directory.
 `chmod +x fast_compress_files.sh fast_decompress_files.sh`
 `./fast_compress_files.sh <path_to_dir_to_compress>`
-From the top level directory path, the scripts will find all the files matching the extensions, including in subdirectories.
+From the top level directory path, the scripts will find all the files (in subdirectories also) that match the extensions.

 ### pigz macOS Installation